St. Leonards, Newland, Chapel of the Beauchamp Community, Newland

 Music for the Services

 St. Leonard's Choir, under the direction of Charles Allsopp, sing at all the main services in the church.
-The choir are always looking for more singers - particularly at this time as we build up our repertoire for the church's 150th Anniversary Celebrations.
+The choir are always looking for more singers.
 We alternate singable settings of the services according to the seasons.
 Please contact Charles Allsopp, Organist and Choirmaster, for more details.
 There is a fine little organ, by John Nicholson of Worcester (1864).

 You are seeing this message instead because your browser has not loaded the program code to produce the map.